openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 ```

 In contrast, when the selector is a `sealed` type, the `switch` can be
-made exhaustive by enumerating the permitted subtypes of the `sealed`
+made exhaustive by listing the permitted subtypes of the `sealed`
 type, `case` by `case`.
 No `default` is needed.
 For example:

 ```{.java}